pi-top/pi-top-Python-SDK/.github/ISSUE_TEMPLATE/bug.md

 I have read [Things To Know Before Submitting A Bug Report](https://github.com/pi-top/pi-top-Python-API/wiki/Things-To-Know-Before-Submitting-A-Bug-Report) before filling this out.

 ### Summary
-Concise summary of when and how the bug occurred.
+Concise summary of when and how the bug occurred, using code examples where relevant.

 ### Screenshot/Video Capture
 This may not be relevant, but should be provided where possible.
 Read [How To Get System Information](https://github.com/pi-top/pi-top-Python-API/wiki/How-To-Get-System-Information) for assistance with this.